-At the moment I work as a postdoc at the University of Groningen, with the aim of further exploring the possibilities to study these birds at the wintering sites, this time in Ivory Coast, but also continuing with tracking pied flycatchers in several other populations.
+Since 2017, I work as a postdoc at the University of Groningen to study whether such non-breeding constraints exists, for which I studied birds at wintering sites in Ivory Coast (2017-2020), but also continuing with geolocation tracking pied flycatchers in several other (breeding) populations.

-I aim to find funding to extend these projects for several years in order to perform a mix of conservation-based and fundamental science about the role of wintering dynamics in annual cycles of Afro-Palearctic migrants, like pied flycatchers, in collaboration with other researchers and local partners.
+The project is a mix of conservation-based and fundamental science aim to understand the role of wintering dynamics in annual cycles of Afro-Palearctic migrants, like pied flycatchers, in close collaboration with other researchers and local partners.